PlumCantaloupe/circlesxr/README.md

   | description     | string          | Description text.                                         | 'No decription set'  |
   | label_text      | string          | Label text.                                               | 'label_text'         |

-  *Example 'circles-artefact' code: Note we are loading in a gltf model sing A-Frame's [gltf-model loader](https://github.com/aframevr/aframe/blob/master/docs/components/gltf-model.md), setting position, rotation, scale, and then setting several properties for the 'circles-artefact.'*
+  *Example 'circles-artefact' code: Note we are loading in a gltf model using A-Frame's [gltf-model loader](https://github.com/aframevr/aframe/blob/master/docs/components/gltf-model.md), setting position, rotation, scale, and then setting several properties for the 'circles-artefact.'
+If textures aren't loading check the 3D file using a text editor looking making sure that any file paths are relative not absolute. *

   ```html
   <a-entity id="Artefact_ID"